PrabhjotxSingh/quickshift/TaskList.md

 21. **Set up** version control using Git and GitHub to manage codebase efficiently and facilitate collaboration among development team members.
 (Prabhjot)

 22. **Conduct** code reviews and implement best practices for code quality and maintainability, ensuring a robust and scalable codebase.
+(Asad)

 23. **Implement** push notification services using Firebase to keep users informed about shift updates and important platform announcements.
 (Russell)

 24. **Develop** data analytics modules to track user behavior and platform usage, enabling data-driven decision-making for future enhancements.
+(Asad)

 25. **Ensure** compliance with labor laws and regulations by implementing necessary features in the platform that handle worker classifications and payment processing accurately.
+(Asad)